Ilya-Erokhin/AcceptanceAndBrowsrewAuto/docs/Plan.md

 7. There is shown Blog Page
 8. Wait until posts to load
 9. There is a post with title "Test Post" in the posts section

+**6. Correct display of the title on the Post Page**
+1. Open the Blog Page
+2. Press the "Create Post" button
+3. There is shown the Post Page
+4. Enter "Test Post" in the "title" field
+5. Enter "Test Content" in the content field
+6. Press the "submit" button
+7. There is shown Blog Page
+8. Wait until posts to load
+9. There is a post with title "Test Post2" in the posts section
+10. Click on the new created post
+11. Checking that the post was created
+12. Checking that the title has a "Test Title2" title
+13. Checking that the content has a "Test Content2" content

 #### Navigation Between Pages